 Freelancing is not for everyone.
 Some people enjoy it like myself, and others are uncomfortable with the unpredictability of this career path.
 It takes a lot of work, dedication, and the ability to work 12 hours every day, including the weekend.
-But, if you are serious about getting into this field, I’d be happy to recommend where you can find jobs as a Jamaican freelance graphic designer.
+But, if you are serious, here are 5 great ways you can find jobs as a Jamaican freelance graphic designer.

 Before the COVID-19 pandemic, I lived in Kingston, where I attended classes at the University of Technology, Jamaica.
 I was paying $20,000 per month for rent, among other expenses like food, water, electricity, and internet bills.
 I was spending close to JMD 40,000 per month to get by, and while it doesn’t seem like much at first, it becomes a lot harder to keep up when you’re unemployed.

 Working as a freelancer is unpredictable.
 You may see a massive influx of new clients one month and not receive any clients the next.
 I would advise against beginners freelancing full-time and only pursue this as a side gig.
 However, due to COVID-19, many people have lost their jobs and are looking for alternative sources of income.
-If you are in this situation and have minimal design experience, try watching some videos covering the basics of typography, colour theory, and the principles of design.
+If you have minimal design experience, try watching some videos covering the basics of graphic design.
 I also recently created a useful guide on 24 graphic design terms for non-designers, which you can reference.

-Okay, now that we have looked at the considerations, we can move on to the real aim of this post, where to find jobs.
+Okay, now that we have looked at the considerations, we can move on to finding jobs.

 This one sounds obvious, but many beginners ignore this vital part of starting as a freelance graphic designer.
 A beginner won’t have a vast body of work that they can show a client, and even if they do, it might be personal projects and classwork.
 There’s nothing wrong with this, of course, but having real-world experience goes a long way in establishing confidence between your client and yourself.

 Your family is often your biggest supporter, so try taking on some of their design projects in exchange for promotion.
-You will fill up your portfolio with real projects, and you can make arrangements with them to promote your work to their network.
+You will fill up your portfolio with real projects, and you can make arrangements with them to promote your work.
 It’s a win-win regardless of how you look at it.
 Some designers will frown on this and say never to give out free designs.
 But, if you have no experience, this is an excellent opportunity to improve your skills.

-If you are insistent on getting paid, you can offer a family discount in exchange for the promotion of your services.
+If you are insistent on getting paid, offer a family discount in exchange for the promotion of your services.
 That way, you get paid and still get the advertisement from your family.
-Which path you choose is ultimately, up to you, of course.
+Which path you choose is up to you, of course.